tigerfarm/tigtaskrouterworker/README.md

 - Using their browser, the application allows workers to enter their identity and a password.
 - Workers manage their status: available to take a call, busy while on a call, or unavailable.
-- Status is displayed in the browser
+- Status is displayed in the browser.
-- Worker can accept or reject a call reservation.
+- Workers can accept or reject a call reservation.
 - If a worker's reservation times out, the worker status is changed to unavailable.
 - A worker can end a call which disconnects all participants from the reservation conference call.
 - If a task is set to wrapping, it is automatically reset to completed.
 This avoids a worker not being able to reset their status.